Dan-Aguirre/bashic-flashcards/README.md

 Basic bash flashcard app

 A small and simple flashcard app written in bash, takes a questions file and an answers file, randomly presents a question, then when enter is pressed, displays answer, cycling though until all questions have been asked.
-Written to help me study acronyms for CompTIA.
+Written to help me study for CompTIA.

 ## Requirements
 This program uses a `Bash` shell